Marco Sansovini: Return to Pescara

 On 31 August 2009, he returned to Pescara in a definitive deal, in a four-year contract for €600,000 transfer fee, rejoining former Grosseto coach Antonello Cuccureddu.
 Despite Sansovini was one of the starting forward with 26 starts, Sansovini only scored 4 times, only 1 more than his backup Francesco Zizzari and Mario Artistico (half-season).
 Another new signing Massimo Ganci scored 8 goals with lesser start and Samuele Olivi scored 4 goals as a defender.
 Both Sansovini and Ganci scored in the promotion playoffs of the third division and Pescara promoted.

 Sansovini again found his shoes in 2010–11 Serie B with 11 goals.
 However Ganci and new signing Cristian Bucchi and Stefano Giacomelli all failed to score.
 Instead, winger Massimo Bonanni was the second goalscorer of the team with 5 goals only.
 Pescara finished in the mid-table (13th /22teams) with 16th goal scored and 9th least goal conceded.

 Sansovini remained in the starting XI in 2011–12 Serie B. That season Zdeněk Zeman used 4–3–3 formation.
-That season, Sansovini played 41 rounds with 16 goals.
+That season, Sansovini played 41 rounds with 16 goals, scoring his first ever hat-trick on 22 October 2011 in Pescara's 4-1 win against Ascoli.
 Pescara also signed Juventus wonder-kid Ciro Immobile and Napoli rising star Lorenzo Insigne.
 The team had the most powerful goal scoring ability with 90 goals; Immobile was the league topscored with 28 goals, while Insigne had 18 goals and Sansovini was the third of the team.

+By the end of the season, Sansovini totalled 39 goals in a Pescara shirt, overtaking club legend Bruno Nobili as Pescara's top-scorer of all times.